-The TSR of each company included in the RTSR Peer Group will be calculated and ranked from highest to lowest (the "Ranked RTSR Peer Group").
+The TSR of each company included in the RTSR Peer Group will be calculated and ranked from highest to lowest (the 'Ranked RTSR Peer Group'').
 The Company's TSR for the performance period will then be compared to the Ranked RTSR Peer Group and the number of shares actually earned in settlement of the award will be calculated in accordance with the following table:

-Level Payout(1) RTSR Rank Zero Payout 0% of Target Shares Below 50th Percentile Target 100% of Target Shares 50th Percentile Maximum 200% of Target Shares 100th Percentile
+Leve el Payout 1 RTSR Rank Zero Pa yout (0% of Target Shares Below 40th Percentile Thresh old 5 0% of Target Shares 40th Percentile Targe et 10 00% of Target Shares 60th Percentile Maxim um 20 00% of Target Shares 90th Percentile

-(1) Actual performance is pro-rated in between the target and maximum performance levels.
-If the Company's TSR during the performance period is below the target performance level, the participant will not earn any shares with respect to the Fiscal 2018 RTSR PSUs.
-If the Company's TSR during the performance period is negative, the payout will not exceed the target level (100%).
+(1) Actual performance is pro-rated in between the threshold, target and maximum performance levels.
+If the Company's TSR during the performance period is below the threshold performance level, the participant will not earn any shares with respect to the Fiscal 2019 RTSR PSUs.
+If the Company's TSR during the performance period is negative, the payout will not exceed the target level (100%) if the target level of performance was otherwise achieved.